 - 1 C chocolate chips mini or regular size

-- 2 tsp powdered vanilla see above recipe for link and info
+- 2 teaspoon powdered vanilla see above recipe for link and info

 - Warm milk In a sauce pan on low heat.